 When discussing the 2022 Ford F-150, the curb weight is between 4,021 and 5,740 pounds, depending on the configuration.
 The 4×2 F-150 with the 3.3-liter Ti-VCT V6 engine weighs the least, while the F-150 Raptor with a 37 Performance Package, 4×4 and 3.5-liter EcoBoost V6 is going to weigh the most.

-In this guide, we cover the reason you may want to know more about the curb weight, even if you don’t think it’s important.
-We also illustrate where you can find the curb weight so you know the exact specification for your truck.
-Beyond that, we show you the meaning of all of the vehicle weight terms you might encounter, helping you understand your truck better than before.
+In this guide, I cover the reason you may want to know more about the curb weight, even if you don’t think it’s important.
+I also illustrate where you can find the curb weight so you know the exact specification for your truck.
+Beyond that, I show you the meaning of all of the vehicle weight terms you might encounter, helping you understand your truck better than before.

 Why is Curb Weight Important?